 All handicrafts are locally made and we love that they are doing their bit for the environment by providing reusable cups for the mulled wine (similar system to Vienna) and their electricity comes from a nearby hydro-electric plant.

 The nearby Munich market is worth a visit too, particularly if you are flying into or out of Munich.
+In fact, there are lots of things to see and do on day trips from Munich.
 Other German markets worth visiting are Hamburg, Leipzig, Dusseldorf, Berlin, Aachen and Bremen.

 Accommodation in Nuremberg

 Luxury: Adina Apartment Hotel – Luxury apartment hotel in the centre of Nuremberg.
 Great for families.

 Boutique: Sorat Hotel Saxx Nurnberg – Close to the Christmas market